guardian/security-hq/hq/markdown/run-command.md

 ### Create IAM client permissions

 Use an admin account, then you can skip this.
-If not, it is task 1 in doc 1 below
+If not, see Task 1 of the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-access.html#sysman-access-user)

 ### Installation

 #### Create an IAM role (this will need to be done in cloudformation)

-See Task 2 in doc 1 below
+See Task 2 in the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-access.html#sysman-configuring-access-role)

 In short, assuming you have an instance role already, you will need to include the following yaml entry under the [instance properties](https://github.com/guardian/security-hq/blob/master/cloudformation/security-hq.template.yaml#L86):
 ```